Healthy Recipes Blog

 Not in this recipe.
 Almond flour and coconut flour are very different than each other and are not interchangeable in recipes.

-This dish is typically served as an appetizer, and you can serve two per person.
-But sometimes I serve them as a main course, and then I serve three per person accompanied by an easy salad such as arugula salad, tomato salad, or cucumber salad.
+Empanadas are typically served as an appetizer, and you can serve two per person.
+But sometimes, I serve them as a main course, and then I serve three per person, accompanied by an easy salad such as arugula salad, tomato salad, spinach salad, or cucumber salad.

-Three keto empanadas served on a white plate.
+Keto empanadas are served on a white plate with a napkin.

 These flavorful keto empanadas are made with fathead dough and a tasty ground beef filling.